3isenHeiM/MassVulScan/README.md

 The script is compatible with Nmap's categories (https://nmap.org/book/nse-usage.html#nse-categories) to search for more vulnerabilities (the better known as ms17-010, EternalBlue).

-Finally, with the "interactive mode" (-i) you have the possibility to type scripts args also, e.g. vulners --script-args mincvss=5
 # Known issues
 Concerning SNMP, sometimes UDP port scan doesn't seems correctly working with masscan program.
 I'm trying to find a solution.